github/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-your-membership-in-organizations/about-organization-membership.md

   - Accounts
 shortTitle: Organization membership
 ---
 An organization owner can invite you to join their organization as a member, billing manager, or owner.
 An organization owner or member with admin privileges for a repository can invite you to collaborate in one or more repositories as an outside collaborator.
-For more information, see "[Permission levels for an organization](/articles/permission-levels-for-an-organization)."
+For more information, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization)."

 You can access organizations you're a member of on your profile page.
 For more information, see "[Accessing an organization](/articles/accessing-an-organization)."